 Recalling Ch.
 I, this shows that volatility is a 'bad thing' from the point of view of the real economy (uncertainty about, e.g., future material costs is nothing but a nuisance to manufacturers), but a 'good thing' for financial markets (trading increases volatility, which increases option prices, which generates more trade \dots) - at the cost of increased instability.
-7. One encounters volatility questions, not only at company (or microeconomic) level, as with options on (company) stock as here, but also at national (or macroeconomic) level.
-The major indexes - FTSE ("footsie": Financial Times Stock Exchange Index, UK), Dow-Jones (US), DAX (Germany) etc. - themselves show surprisingly high volatility, in response to major geopolitical/geofinancial changes, crises etc.
+7. Volatility is important, not only at company (microeconomic) level, as with options on stock as here, but also at national (macroeconomic) level.
+The major indexes - FTSE ("footsie": Financial Times Stock Exchange Index, UK), Dow-Jones (US), DAX (Germany) etc. - themselves show volatility, in response to major geopolitical/geofinancial changes, crises etc. §7.
+More on European Options 1.
+Bounds.